also in this section

 The Steam Museum provided a real wartime experience when Year 6 were evacuated there for the day.
 Having made gas mask boxes and ration cards, they dressed the part and looked very authentic in their tanktops and berets.
 The cramped air raid shelter, the fear of being chosen last - or not at all - by host families, the singing to keep up the spirits, all made for a truly memorable experience.

 Eagerly anticipated, trips away from home give lots of opportunity for self-discovery and learning.
+Our children have the opportunity to visit the Viney Hill Adventure Centre during their time in Prep.

 They develop character and friendships, resilience and independence - and a real appreciation of the comforts of home!
 Most importantly, the children come to see just what can be achieved by working together and supporting one another.